CameronRushton/Graduate-Admission-System/README.md

 ## Login Details
-The system has three different roles for different system views: these are student, prof, and admin Each role has one user in the databae to show that it works.
+The system has three different roles for different system views: these are student, prof, and admin Each role has one userAccount in the database to show that it works.
 The details for logging in are below:

 ### student account:
 email: GAS.student4806@gmail.com <br/>